-The G73 cycle is drilling or milling with chip breaking.
-This cycle takes a Q number which represents a delta increment along the Z axis.
+The ${\tt G73}$ cycle is intended for deep drilling or milling with chip breaking.
+The retracts in this cycle cut off any long stringers (which are common when drilling in aluminum).
+This cycle takes a Q number which represents a "delta" increment along the Z axis.

-- 1. Preliminary motion. - If the current Z position is below the R position, The Z axis does a rapid move to the R position. - Move to the X Y coordinates - 2.
+- 1. Preliminary motion, as described above. - 2.
 Move the Z-axis only at the current feed rate downward by delta or to the Z position, whichever is less deep. - 3.
 Rapid up a bit. - 4.
 Repeat steps 2 and 3 until the Z position is reached at step 2. - 5.
-The Z axis does a rapid move to the R position.
+Retract the Z-axis at traverse rate to clear Z.

-- the Q number is negative or zero. - the R number is not specified
+• the Q number is negative or zero.

-14.35 G76 Threading Cycle
+15.30 G76 Threading Cycle